gromeck/CWP-Mockup/README.md

 # CWP-Mockup

 A mockup for an ATC controller working position (CWP).
-It can be used as a test dummy for different display setups.
+It can be used as a test dummy for different display or hardware setups.

+It has no hardware dependency -- it's just uses FLTK and is more or less plain X11 -- no openGL/GLX.
+So it is even possible to forward the client with setting X11 display environment variable.
+And it still reaches real good performance.
+See the description below about performance.

 <div style="float:left;">
 <img src="Ressources/Screenshots/CWP-Mockup-Screenshot-Display-1.png" height="500px">